-The FDC program collaborates with agencies to teach family workers how to coach families to set and reach their goals for healthy self-reliance.
-Initially based on Cornell University research, the interagency FDC program is in many states throughout the nation to frontline workers from public, private and non-profit service systems (e.g., home visitors, case managers, family resource center workers, community health workers).
+The FDC™ program collaborates with agencies to teach family workers how to coach families to set and reach their goals for healthy self-reliance.
+Initially based on Cornell University research, the interagency FDC™ program works is in many states throughout the nation, teaching and credentialing frontline workers from public, private and non-profit service systems (e.g., home visitors, case managers, family resource center workers, community health workers).

-To earn the FDC, front-line workers take 90 hours of classes based on Empowerment Skills for Family Workers (Forest 2003), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
-Since the first FDC credentials were issued by Cornell's School of Continuing Education in 1997, more than 7,000 front-line workers in New York State have earned the FDC and thousands more have earned it through affiliated systems in other states.
+To earn the FDC™, front-line workers take 90 hours of classes based on Empowerment Skills for Family Workers (3rd edition, Forest 2015), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
+Since the first FDC™ credentials were issued by Cornell's School of Continuing Education in 1997, more than 7,000 front-line workers in New York State have earned the FDC™ and thousands more have earned it through affiliated systems in 26 other states.

 In 2012, the U.S. Patent and Trademark Office awarded Dr. Claire Forest exclusive use of the terms "Family Development Credential" and "FDC", to prevent unauthorized imitations.
 Feel free to check with us regarding the status of programs that use these terms.
 Your workers deserve the official FDC™ Program!